harpninja/arnold-spheres/readme.md

 # Arnold Spheres
-A demonstration of Maya 2018 scene creation using Python.
+How to create a Maya 2018 scene using Python.
 The shaders are configured for Arnold render.

 ### Run the script in Maya
 * Open the Script Editor.